 They’ll be uncontrolled, unbalanced, and unpleasant.
 Too much buffer, then everything is just dull brown tasting, and we want to avoid it.

-With both of these things, there is a middle ground where things tend to taste pretty great.
+With both of these things, there is a middle ground where things taste great.

 What is the perfect water?

-Sorry, I can't give you a straightforward answer for that.
+Sorry, I can’t give you a straightforward answer to that.